-Live, the sound of The Good The Bad and The Queen is supplemented by a small string section, a percussionist and keyboard.
+Live, the sound of The Good The Bad and The Queen is supplemented by a small string section, a percussionist, and a keyboard.
 They launch straight into their new album Merrie Land.
-The album is heavy on folky dub complete with woozy organ sounding keyboard.
-Lyrically it covers the confusion and disconnect Damon feels surrounding Brexit and Modern Britain.
+The album is heavy on folky dub complete with a woozy organ sounding keyboard.
+Lyrically it covers the confusion and disconnects Damon feels surrounding Brexit and Modern Britain.
 Flitting between pleas for togetherness and angry social critique.

 Throughout Damon Albarn is an entertaining presence as a frontman he kicks and sprints his way around the stage occasionally conducting the very talented ensemble behind him.
-Paul Simonon is still simply ice cool wielding his bass as if it was a machine gun and strutting around.
+Paul Simonon is still simply ice-cool wielding his bass as if it was a machine gun and strutting around.
 While Tony Allen gets a hero’s reception.
-The whole group have obvious chemistry and the crowd lap them up.
+The whole group has obvious chemistry and the crowd laps them up.

-This is followed by Kingdom Of Doom a mini epic of a song, it is rousing and deftly anthemic.
-As it melds the string sections, dainty keys and dub bass together before finishing with loud drums and a fierce guitar riff, showing every element in harmony it is the standout moment of the set.
-Proceedings are closed out with their self titled track which picks up tempo throughout making for a thrilling cacophony of noise at the climax.
+This is followed by the Kingdom Of Doom a mini-epic of a song, it is rousing and deftly anthemic.
+As it melds the string sections, dainty keys, and dub bass together before finishing with loud drums and a fierce guitar riff, showing every element in harmony is the standout moment of the set.
+Proceedings are closed out with their self-titled track which picks up the tempo throughout making for a thrilling cacophony of noise at the climax.

-The term Super Group is a loathsome one which suggests vanity and ego driven projects.
+The term Super Group is a loathsome one that suggests vanity and ego-driven projects.
 However, The Good The Bad and The Queen demonstrate that this project is some very talented musicians pushing themselves in different directions and putting on a fabulous live show.